spryker/spryker-docs/docs/scos/user/features/202108.0/gift-cards-feature-overview.md

   - /docs/en/gift-cards-feature-overview
 ---

-The _Gift Card_ feature allows you to create a virtual product with a chosen value amount.
+The _Gift Card_ feature allows you to create a special product type with a chosen value amount.
 The purchase of a gift card generates an individual code that can then be used as a payment method during checkout.

 A Gift Card is a prepaid certificate entitling its owner to purchase products for the gift card’s value.